6 Best Practices For Efficient PEP Screening

 After a detailed analysis of the PEP cases, international authorities like the FCA, FinCEN, and FATF have stressed that banks can manage high-risk PEPs without automatically excluding them.

-This approach complies with the regulations of various countries for example United States Bank Secrecy Act and the United Kingdom Proceeds of Crime Act.
+This approach complies with the regulations of various countries, for example, the United States Bank Secrecy Act and the United Kingdom Proceeds of Crime Act.

-• Australia: The Australian Transaction Reports and Analysis Centre – AUSTRAC oversees AML/CTF compliance, requiring financial institutions to conduct PEP screening and adhere to CDD guidelines.
+- Australia: The Australian Transaction Reports and Analysis Center – AUSTRAC oversees AML/CTF compliance, requiring financial institutions to conduct PEP screening and adhere to CDD guidelines.

-Global businesses especially financial institutions often fail to identify, categorize, and highlight low to high-risk PEPs due to their screening solution lacks and failures.
+Global businesses, especially financial institutions often fail to identify, categorize, and highlight low to high-risk PEPs due to their screening solution’s shortcomings and failures.
 These are:

 Lack of a Single Universal PEP Definition